tl52/HailToTheOrange/README.md

 We incorporated accessibility into our product by installing a digital water sensor with an LED and speaker connected to it for an auditory and visual output.
 The Zesty Pesty will light up and make a sound indicating the water level is too low or high when refilling the water basin at the bottom.
 The knob connected to a potientiometer and the know was made with rigids to make easier to grab and rotate.

-We aim to create another use of a food waster product- orange peels or other citrus fuit, tea leaves, and herbs.
+We aim to create another use of a food waster product orange peels or other citrus fuit, tea leaves, and herbs.

 Also, note Hail to the Orange is a slogan used by the University of Illinois Urbana Champaign athletics becuse ornage and blue are the school colors.